-- 10.3.1 The use of personal entertainment devices, including portable audio and video devices such as compact DVD, CD, and game players, I-pods & MP3 players, is prohibited: - (a) while Working on CP Property; - (b) while transporting CP Personnel, whether on and off CP Property; and - (c) while operating any CP highway vehicles, Railway Equipment or Mobile Equipment, whether on and off CP Property. - 10.3.2 The use electronic communication devices, including radio, cell phones, Blackberries, walkie-talkies, PDAs, GPS navigation units, Palm Pilots, portable computers and similar devices, is prohibited: - (a) while operating a highway vehicle, unless it is stopped and parked in a safe location; - (b) while operating or assisting in the operation of any Railway Equipment or Mobile Equipment; - (c) while operating power tools, equipment or machinery; - (d) when Foul of Track for any reason; or - (e) whenever use of such a device creates an unsafe condition. - 10.3.3 Notwithstanding the foregoing, radios, walkie-talkies, GPS units, and other communication devices authorized by CP Manager in Charge may be used solely for the conduct of business where not prohibited by municipal or provincial legislation, and any electronic communication device may be used when it is necessary to communicate an emergency condition.
+- 10.3.1 The use of personal entertainment devices, including portable audio and video devices such as compact DVD, CD, video game players, tablets, SMART watches and MP3 players, is prohibited: - (a) while working on CP Property; - (b) while transporting CP personnel, whether on and off CP property; and - (c) while operating any CP highway vehicles, Railroad Equipment or Mobile Equipment, when on and off CP property - 10.3.2 The use electronic communication devices, including cell phones, Smart Phones, Blackberries, walkie-talkies, PDAs, iPads, tablets, GPS navigation units, portable computers and similar devices, is prohibited: - (a) while operating a highway vehicle, unless it is stopped and parked in a safe location; - (b) while operating or assisting in the operation of any railroad equipment or mobile equipment; - (c) while operating power tools, equipment or machinery; - (d) when Foul of Track for any reason; - (e) whenever use of such a device creates an unsafe condition. - 10.3.3 Notwithstanding the foregoing, company cell phones, radios, walkie-talkies, GPS units, iPads, tablets, and other communication devices may be used solely for the conduct of business when authorized by the CP Manager-in-Charge and where not prohibited by state or municipal legislation.
+Any electronic communication device may be used when it is necessary to communicate an emergency condition.